KetlenCamille/payflow/README.md

 <b>PayFlow</b>

-✨ Tecnologias<br>
+✨ Technologies<br>
-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with these technologies:
 <ul>
   <li>Flutter</li>
   <li>Dart</li>
 </ul>
 <br>
-💻 Projeto<br>
+💻 Project <br>
-O PayFlow é um aplicativo de gerenciamento de boletos, onde você pode: <br>
+The PayFlow is a payment slip management application where you can: <br>
- - Realizar login através de social media <br>
+ - Log in through social networks <br>
- - Inserir um novo boleto lendo o código de barras ou carregando a imagem da galeria.<br><br>
+ - Insert a new payment slip by scanning the barcode or uploading the image from the gallery.<br><br>

 🔖 Layout<br>
-Você pode visualizar o layout do projeto através <a href="https://www.figma.com/file/kLK7FYnWKMoN68sQXcSniu/PayFlow">link</a>. É necessário ter conta no Figma para acessá-lo.<br>
+You can see the project layout through <a href="https://www.figma.com/file/kLK7FYnWKMoN68sQXcSniu/PayFlow">link</a>.
+You must have a Figma account to access it.<br>

-🚀 Como executar<br>
+🚀 How to run <br>
-Clone o repositório<br>
+Clone the repository<br>
-Inicie seu app com flutter run<br>
+Start your application with flutter run<br>

-📄 Licença <br>
+📄 License <br>
-Esse projeto está sob a licença MIT.
-Veja o arquivo LICENSE para mais detalhes. <br>
+This project is under the MIT license.
+See the LICENSE file for more details. <br><br>

-Feito com ♥ by Ketlen Rieper
+Developed with ♥ by Ketlen Rieper